Undisputed (video game)

 Undisputed is a boxing video game developed by Steel City Interactive and published by Deep Silver.
 The game was released on October 11, 2024 for PlayStation 5, Xbox Series X/S and PC.

 Undisputed was announced in April 2020 as eSports Boxing Club before it was renamed in September 2022.
 Undisputed was released via Steam early access in January 2023 and is the first licensed boxing video game since 2011's Fight Night Champion.
+Support for the game has ceased as Steel City Interactive is developing a sequel.

 Gameplay

 Undisputed is a fighting game based on the sport of boxing.
 The game features over 70 licensed fighters, over 60 individual punches as well as 50 different attributes and traits.
 The game also features a female roster, as well as licensed trainers, cutmen and managers.
 The game features various mechanics such as "loose" and "flat footed" movement, which affect the speed at which a fighter can move around the ring.

-The game features 3 major boxing organizations (World Boxing Council (WBC), World Boxing Organization (WBO), and International Boxing Federation (IBF)) and the fictional SCI Championship, with their versions of championships being available to win in the game's career mode, which allows players to become the undisputed champion of the world.
+The game features 3 major boxing organizations (World Boxing Council (WBC), World Boxing Organization (WBO), and International Boxing Federation (IBF)) and the fictional Steel City Interactive (SCI) Championship, with their versions of championships being available to win in the game's career mode, which allows players to become the undisputed champion of the world.